JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - Suits those approaching or in retirement who prefer quality oversight.

 **Examples:**
-- *Warren Buffett* — disciplined capital allocator with a century-scale mindset.
+- *Warren Buffett:*  disciplined capital allocator with a century-scale mindset.
-- *Will Danoff (Contrafund)* — flexible growth investor balancing conviction with prudence.
+- *Will Danoff (Contrafund):* flexible growth investor balancing conviction with prudence.

 **Clarifying “Contra” vs. “Contrarian”:**
-Contrafund isn’t about fighting the market — it’s about avoiding hype.
+Contrafund isn’t about fighting the market,  it’s about avoiding hype.
 Danoff invests **against fads**, not fundamentals.
 He’ll own popular companies (META, NVDA, AMZN) when their earnings justify it.
 That makes Contrafund “contra to hype,” not “contra to progress.”

-**Watch out for:** Key-person risk — managers eventually retire.
+**Watch out for:** Key-person risk: managers eventually retire.

 ---

 ## 5. The Experimental Technologist

 **Mindset:** Curious, forward-looking, comfortable with volatility.
-**Enjoyment comes from:** exploring innovation — crypto, AI, biotech, or frontier ETFs.
+**Enjoyment comes from:** exploring innovation: crypto, AI, biotech, or frontier ETFs.
 **Follow-through:** 5/10 — conviction fades when experiments fail.

 **Best Strategies:**